Summarized Tax Strategies

 Source: My Business Rents My Long-Term Rental KB Article

-• An accountable plan reimburses employees or owners for business expenses.
+• An accountable plan allows reimbursements to employees or you as the owner for business expenses.
 Generally not available to a Schedule C business, but rather an S Corp where the owner is also considered an employee.

 • The business deducts the payments, and they’re not treated as income to the recipient.